 Steve Johnson, DBA, MSM

-Steven M. Johnson, DBA, MSM, is an Associate Project Manager in the Department of Biomedical Informatics.
-He has over twenty years of experience managing projects for the U.S. Defense Department and wider U.S. Government.
-In 2017, he transitioned from the U.S. Military where he served as a senior Army leader overseeing national and international programs.
-As a project manager, his areas of expertise are cooperative engagement, adaptive and agile social networks, complex change efforts, and organizational planning and strategy.
+Steve Johnson is a Senior Project Manager in the Department of Biomedical Informatics.
+In 2017, he transitioned from the U.S. Army where he served as a senior leader overseeing national and international programs.
+His areas of expertise are strategy and planning, cooperative engagement, and complex change efforts.

-In 2007, Dr. Johnson served in the U.S. Embassy in Manila as the Director of Philippines Defense Reform managing a principal bilateral effort to affect strategic, institutional change.
-In 2009, he was re-assigned to U.S. Embassy in Timor-Leste as the U.S. Senior Defense Official (SDO) where he implemented a unified approach to professionalize the country’s defense force.
-In 2011, he served as the SDO in the U.S. Embassy in New Zealand where he advised senior policy makers during a period of deepening relations, and planned and executed new bilateral programs.
-In 2015, he took leadership of the U.S. Defense Department’s joint organization responsible for all defense personnel serving globally within the United Nations (UN) and guided a change effort to increase organizational capacity to support the UN.
+In 2005, the U.S. Army assigned Dr. Johnson to the U.S. Embassy in Bangkok where he served as an exchange officer with the Royal Thai Army.
+In 2007, he served in the U.S. Embassy in Manila as the Director of the Philippines Defense Reform managing the principal bilateral effort to affect strategic, institutional change.
+In 2009, Defense Secretary Gates appointed him as the U.S. Senior Defense Official (SDO) to Timor-Leste where he implemented a unified approach to professionalize the country’s defense force.
+In 2011, Secretary Gates re-appointed him as the SDO to New Zealand where he advised senior policymakers during a period of deepening relations.
+In 2015, the U.S. Army’s Vice Chief of Staff selected him to lead all defense personnel serving globally within the United Nations (UN) where he increased the organization’s capacity to meet President Obama’s new commitments.